Crossing the floor

 - their party may impose a ban on crossing the floor

 - their action may only make a difference if enough people cross the floor to change the result of a vote.
-Without the necessary support to change the result, crossing the floor is a controversial act that may not have the desired effect.
+Without the necessary support to change the result, crossing the floor is a controversial act that may not change the outcome of the vote.

 If a party or coalition of parties has a slim majority of only one or two votes, it becomes even more important for team members to stick together.
-Party whips (team managers) are responsible for making sure that party members know how to vote and are not planning to cross the floor.
-In close votes, whips must be particularly vigilant about how team members vote (see Party Whip).
+Party whips—team managers—are responsible for making sure party members know how to vote and are not planning to cross the floor.
+In close votes, whips must be on the lookout for how team members vote.

-A conscience vote, or free vote, means that members of parliament are not obliged to vote with their party; instead, they can vote according to their own beliefs.
-A conscience vote is most commonly used to decide 'life and death' issues, such as abortion, euthanasia or capital punishment.
+In a conscience vote—called a free vote in Parliament—members of parliament are not required to vote with their party; instead, they can vote according to their own beliefs.
+A conscience vote is most commonly used to decide ethical issues, such as euthanasia, stem cell research or same-sex marriage.
 Each parliamentary party decides if its members are allowed a conscience vote on a particular issue.

-A conscience vote may be held in order to prevent members of parliament crossing the floor on a controversial issue which may otherwise cause embarrassment to the team, or to allow members of parliament to express their own strongly-held beliefs.
+A conscience vote may be held in order to prevent members of parliament crossing the floor on a controversial issue which may otherwise cause embarrassment to the party, or to allow members of parliament to express their own strongly held beliefs.

-Although crossing the floor rarely occurs now, it has taken place more frequently in the past.
-From 1950 – 2004, 245 members of parliament crossed the floor, representing 24% of all members of parliament who served in this period.
-Only 12% of divisions were affected by these floor crossings.
-Senator Reg Wright, from Tasmania, who served from 1950 to 1978, crossed the floor 150 times: the most times any member of parliament has done so.
+Although crossing the floor rarely occurs now, it has happened more frequently in the past.
+From 1950 to 2004, 245 members of parliament crossed the floor, representing 24 per cent of all members of parliament who served in this period.
+Only 12 per cent of divisions were affected by these floor crossings.
+Senator Reg Wright, from Tasmania, who served from 1950 to 1978, crossed the floor 150 times.
+This is the most times any member of parliament has done so.